Skip to content

 A doctor command runs one deterministic preflight pass over a harness's auth, MCP, config, tools, and version drift, reporting broken preconditions before work starts.

-A harness preflight doctor command is a diagnostics subcommand that validates an agent harness's runtime environment in one deterministic pass and reports each misconfigured precondition with an actionable message before work begins.
-It mirrors the brew doctor / flutter doctor ergonomic: scan the environment, name what is broken, leave the fix to the operator (Flutter troubleshoot install).
+A harness preflight doctor command is a diagnostics subcommand.
+It validates an agent harness's runtime environment in one deterministic pass.
+It reports each misconfigured precondition with a clear message before work begins.
+It mirrors the brew doctor and flutter doctor pattern: scan the environment, name what is broken, and leave the fix to the operator (Flutter troubleshoot install).

 Five environment-validity classes recur across shipping implementations: